mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Hull Damage: Each lost Hull point can be replaced with a Routine (6+) Mechanic check (1 hour, INT or EDU), consuming one ton of spare parts.

-SENSORS All spacecraft have advanced sensors that allow them to spot potential threats and items of interest from possibly thousands of kilometres distant.
+SENSORS All spacecraft have advanced sensors that allow them to spot potential threats and items of interest from possibly thousands of kilometers distant.
 They have limited automatic operation but, as always, it requires a human present to actually interpret the information in a useful way.

 Under normal circumstances, an Electronics (sensors) check is all that is required to detect and identify a target that has moved into range of sensors.
 What information can be determined from this depends on the type of sensors employed.